-St Margaret's top of the Sunday Times' Small Independent Schools' League Table 2016
+St Margaret's tops the Sunday Times' Small Schools' League Tables for 2016 and 2017.

 St Margaret's is an independent school for girls between the ages of 4 and 16.
 There are 155 girls and 23 teachers in the St Margaret's family.